factset/csr-collaboration-app/README.md

 ### MERGE (LEARNER)

-- merge, ask for help if you are unsure.
+- Merge in GitHub, ask for help if you are unsure.

-## Exercises
+## EXERCISES

+Try the following, one by one:

 - Historic Data Chart
 - Multiple Data Sets